MicrosoftDocs/power-automate-docs/articles/teams/manage-approvals-app.md

 ---
 title: Manage your approvals in Microsoft Teams | Microsoft Docs
-description: Learn how to manage your approvals from the Approvals app in Teams.
+description: Learn how to manage your approvals from the approvals app in Teams.
 services: ''
 suite: flow
 documentationcenter: na